Updated July 19th 2023

 Wine and dessert pairings can be incredible.
 Port wine, Sauternes, Muscat, Riesling, Champagne...
 There are many delicious sweet wines that pair perfectly with desserts.
-In this guide we give you some popular wine and dessert pairings.
+In this guide we give recommendations for great wine and dessert pairings.

 When it is time for dessert after a nice dinner, do you switch to coffee or tea?
+Consider serving a dessert wine instead.
 Wine is a great alternative and can be amazingly good with dessert if paired correctly.
+Keep reading to learn more about how to balance the sweetness in the wine and the dessert.

 When it comes to choosing the best wine for your dessert, you should consider a sweet wine.
 The sweetness in the wine will match the sugar in the dessert.
 Before looking into the different categories of desserts, there are a few general rules you need to keep in mind:

 You can read more in our guide about how to choose wine for desserts.

 Chocolate cake, chocolate mousse, chocolate bar, truffles….
 The list of popular chocolate and caramel desserts is long.
 Portuguese Port wine is the most classic pairing with chocolate.
 Almost all Port wines pair well with chocolate, but to find the best port and chocolate pairing you should take the wine’s sweetness into consideration.
 The rule of thumb is to always choose a wine that is sweeter than the dessert.

 You can also pair dry wines with chocolate and caramel desserts, but remember that a glass of dry red wine can taste bitter with chocolate (especially with dark chocolate).
 This is because of the tannins found in both wine and chocolate.
 If you still want a dry red wine, make sure to pick one with rich berry fruit flavors.
 Great wine pairings with chocolate desserts are:

 Mild, buttery and sweet vanilla desserts pair well with white wines, including sparkling wine.
 Classic pairings with vanilla desserts are: